apify/apify-docs/docs/data_collection_fundamentals/project_setup.md

 ## [](#next) Next up

-With the project set up, the next chapter will show you how to use `got-scraping` to download the website's HTML and extract data from it with `cheerio`.
+With the project set up, the next chapter will show you how to use `got-scraping` to download the website's HTML and collect data from it with `cheerio`.